 Mediation itself in Florida is confidential and privileged.

-In family law and divorce cases, which is the subject of this article, the relevant rules provide for confidentiality of mediation and settlement negotiations that take place at mediation.
+In family law and divorce cases, which is the subject of this article, the relevant rules provide for the confidentiality of mediation and settlement negotiations that take place at mediation.
 So if the parties do not enter into a settlement agreement, offers and counteroffers made in compromise should not be used against them later.

 A mediator is neutral and works for the agreement.